bam5wi/lopdf/README.md

   The resulting PDF file is smaller for distribution and faster for PDF consumers to process.

   Producing is a one-time effort, while consuming is many more.

+* How do object streams affect memory usage?

+  Object streams actually help reduce memory usage during document creation.
+When enabled, multiple small objects are grouped and compressed together, reducing the overall memory footprint.
+The compression happens during the save operation, so the in-memory representation remains the same until `save_with_options()` or `save_modern()` is called.

+* What PDF versions support object streams?

+  Object streams were introduced in PDF 1.5.
+When using `save_modern()` or object streams, lopdf automatically ensures the document version is at least 1.5.
+For maximum compatibility with older PDF readers, you can use the traditional `save()` method.

+* Can I analyze existing PDFs to see if they use object streams?

+  Yes! lopdf can read and parse object streams from existing PDFs.
+Use the `Document::load()` method to open any PDF, and lopdf will automatically handle object streams if present.
+See the examples directory for analysis tools.

+## License

+lopdf is available under the MIT license, with the exception of the Montserrat font.